jgm/pandoc/test/command/biblatex-itzhaki.md

 ---
 nocite: "[@*]"
 references:
-- abstract: "We discuss the limitations of 't Hooft's proposal for the black hole S-matrix.
+- abstract: We discuss the limitations of 't Hooft's proposal for the black hole S-matrix.
 We find that the validity of the S-matrix implies violation of the semi-classical approximation at scales large compared to the Planck scale.
-We also show that the effect of the centrifugal barrier on the S-matrix is crucial even for large transverse distances."
+We also show that the effect of the centrifugal barrier on the S-matrix is crucial even for large transverse distances.
   annote: An online reference from arXiv.
 Note the eprint and eprinttype
     fields.
 Also note that the arXiv reference is transformed into a clickable link if hyperref support has been enabled